A Review of Jaleo at Disney Springs

 Next, we have the cheese platter.
 Again, you can order a selection of three kinds of cheese or a selection of five from the menu.
 If you love cheese as much as I do, you’ll definitely want to consider adding this to your order.

 Additionally, this is where we had our one mishap of the evening.
 You might notice the rosemary sprigs on the cheese platter.
-We had a rosemary allergy in our group, and somehow this made its way to our table.
+We had a rosemary allergy in our group, and somehow, this made its way to our table.

-The cheeses on this tray were the Cana de Cabra paired with bread and fig jam, Queso Manchego paired with compressed apple, and the Valdeon, an intense blue cheese paired with compressed pears.
+Before the runner left, he realized the issue and removed the platter.
+A little later, a new plate of cheese was brought to the table.
+The cheeses on this tray were the Cana de Cabra paired with bread and fig jam, Queso Manchego paired with compressed apple, and Valdeon, an intense blue cheese paired with compressed pears.
+It was every bit as good as it looked.

 Oh my, this was another surprise!
 The dish, served cold, was so tasty.
 The almonds provided the right amount of crunch to the soft goat cheese.
 Meanwhile, the oranges brought a subtle sweetness to the overall flavor of the dish.
 Definitely consider ordering this tapa if you enjoy goat cheese.